Trademark: EU Trademark system

-The EU Trade Mark (EUTM) system (formerly the Community Trademark system) is the trademark system which applies in the European Union, whereby registration of a trademark with the European Union Intellectual Property Office (EUIPO, formerly Office for Harmonization in the Internal Market (Trade Marks and Designs)), leads to a registration which is effective throughout the EU as a whole.
+The EU Trade Mark (EUTM) system (formerly the Community Trademark system) is the trademark system which applies in the European Union, whereby registration of a trademark with the European Union Intellectual Property Office (EUIPO, formerly Office for Harmonisation in the Internal Market (Trade Marks and Designs)), leads to a registration which is effective throughout the EU as a whole.
 The EUTM system is therefore said to be unitary in character, in that a EUTM registration applies indivisibly across all European Union member states.
 However, the CTM system did not replace the national trademark registration systems; the CTM system and the national systems continue to operate in parallel to each other (see also European Union trade mark law).

 Persons residing outside the EU must have a professional representative to the procedures before EUIPO, while representation is recommended for EU residents.

 One of the tasks of a EUTM owner is the monitoring of the later applications whether any of those is similar to his/her earlier trademark.
 Monitoring is not easy and usually requires professional expertise.
 To conduct a monitoring there is the so-called Trademark Watching service where it can be checked if someone tries to get registered marks that are similar to the existing marks.

 Oppositions should be filed on the standard opposition form in any official language of the European Union, however, the substantive part of the opposition (e.g. the argumentations) can be submitted only in the language of the opposed application, that is one of the working languages of the EUIPO, e.g. English, Spanish, German.